-A given IOAG Service can be built on top of a number of combinations of Space Link Interface standards and Ground Link Interface standards as shown in the table below.
+A given IOAG Service can be built on top of a number of combinations of Space Link Interface standards and Ground Link Interface standards as shown in Table 3-1.
 Both types of standards rely on Data Structure standards that are not shown in the table.